STEJOHN/week1-version-control-and-helloworld/Week1.md

 There is no class presentation this week.

 ## Project
 There is no project to turn for week 1.
-Instead, after completing both LinkedIn Learning lessons add the learning to the *License and certification* section of the your LinkedIn Page.
+Instead, add both LinkedIn Learning certificates on the course you completed to the *License and certification* section of the your LinkedIn Page.  *You may choose to share that you completed this learning on your network.*
 ![License and certification](./img/license-and-certification-for-agile.png)

+Use the following instructions: [Add Learning Certificates of Completion and Skills to Your LinkedIn Profile](https://www.linkedin.com/help/linkedin/answer/71929/adding-linkedin-learning-courses-and-skills-to-your-profile).